CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/3-HR-Demo.md

 In this task, you’ll use Copilot in Word to create a detailed and tailored job description based on role responsibilities.

-1. Download the following files by clicking on the **Download** button:
+1. Download the following files by clicking on the **Download file** button:

     - [Design_Team_Responsibilities.docx](https://github.com/MicrosoftLearning/MS-4021-Copilot-Immersion-Experience/raw/master/ResourceFiles/Graphic_Design_Institute_Design_Team_Responsibilities.docx)